Dmytroxdh/training-capstone2/README.md

 # training-capstone2
-my second training capstone project
+my second training capstone project, utilising display tactics like css grid and flexbox to incorporate elements of web design.